Work plays a significant part in all our lives. Our earnings ensure that the lights stay on, there’s food on the table, and the rainy-day pot is full.

-To combat this, you could consider installing a games room where people can socialise and take their minds off work.
+To combat this, you could consider installing a games room where people can socialize and take their minds off work or encouraging online games.
+It can be anything from online puzzles or playing cards together, which will not only challenge your mind but make you feel more energetic.
 Consider encouraging light exercise throughout the day and introducing walking meetings outside the office.
 You can even go out as a team to grab a coffee.
 Some leading companies will get meditation practitioners in to help calm and de-stress their people.

 ASK EMPLOYEES FOR GUIDANCE:

 If you are struggling to come up with innovative ways to improve your employees’ work-life balance, then why not ask them?

 If you notice that your people are struggling to find balance, then find out what changes they think would improve their situation.
 By collaborating with your team, you will get more of an insight into the way they think, and you will be able to work together on strategies more effectively in the future.

 To help you facilitate these discussions, consider having regularly scheduled meetings or implementing real-time feedback programs to provide you with data-driven insights.
 This way, you can accurately gauge how your people are feeling at any given time and make adjustments to ensure that they have the right balance.

 Finally, it is important to lead by example.
 If you tell your people to leave at six and not work over the weekend, but you’re sending them emails during these periods, it sends a very mixed message.
 It also puts additional pressure on your people to mirror your working hours.
 Lead by example and witness how your work practices will permeate throughout the business.
 There is a law in France called the “Right to disconnect.”
 It ensures there are limits on the amount of work undertaken outside of office hours.
 Why not consider implementing something similar at your workplace?